sock1000kg/MediaTracker/README.md

 #### Media
 - Title and creator: Trimmed and max length 100 chars
-- Year: Must be an Interger
+- Year: Must be an Integer
 - Metadata: Must be JSON object
 - Media: User can only log media they created or global media.